rsm-gh/phantom-player/README.md

 ## Controls

-### Playlist List
-+ Select a playlist with single left-click.
-+ Start playing a playlist with a double left-click.
-+ Open the playlist settings with a right-click.

 ### Videos List
 + Play a video with a double left-click.
 + Open the video's menu with a right-click.